3D Printing Material: Metal (Binder Jetting) Stainless Steel 316

 |Standard layer thickness||100 µm (0.004 in)|

 The layer thickness for our binder jetting stainless steel is 100 µm.
-Shrinkage may occur during the ExOne process.
-Thus, parts should be designed with following shrinkage considerations:
+Shrinkage may occur during the ExOne process as well as some deformation due to the post-printing process.

 |Maximum size||120 x 50 x 50 mm|